 Wouldn’t it be cool to have your very own TARS on your trip to the barren soils of our celestial red neighbor?
 Okay!
 That was my way of praising Interstellar.
 Now coming back to the article, well, the day might be closer than many of us think.

-AI has already revolutionized space exploration for quite some time now.
+AI in space exploration has been revolutionized for quite some time now.
 The decommissioned satellite EO-1 (Earth Observing 1) has been helpful in gathering images of natural calamities such as hurricanes or volcanic eruptions.
 The AI onboard the EO-1 helped optimize the analysis and response for those natural disasters and even could relay the message to the satellite to take images of the occurrences before the ground crew would be alerted about the event.

 The same goes with SKICAT (Sky Image Cataloging and Analysis Tool) which assisted researchers to discover objects during the second Palomar Sky Survey where it classified at least a thousand objects in low resolution.
 That’s a lot more than a human could identify.